 Wellness, Relationships, and Responsible Behavior

 All new students are required to complete an online educational program around responsible behavior with regard to substance use and relationships.
 The course promotes a healthier and safer campus environment for everyone.
-Watch your Michigan Tech email account in August for the information you'll need to start the course.
+Watch your Michigan Tech email account in early August for the information you'll need to start the course.

 Students have access to multiple health care providers and services in the Houghton and Hancock area.